Pit (game): Play

 The number of commodities included in each round is equal to the number of players.
-Each player is dealt nine cards; two players get ten if the Bull and Bear are included in play.
+Each player is dealt nine cards; two players get ten if the Bear and the Bull are included in play.

 Pit has no turns and everyone plays at once.
-Players trade commodities among one another by each blindly exchanging one to four cards of the same type.
+Players trade commodities among one another by each blindly exchanging one to four cards of the same commodity.
 The trading process involves calling out the number of cards one wishes to trade until another player holds out an equal number of commodity cards.
 The two parties then exchange the cards face down.

+Winning

-As soon as a player has nine cards of the same commodity, they must throw their cards onto the middle (the corner board if available) and call out "Corner on (the name of the commodity they are holding)!", ending the round.
+As soon as a player has nine cards of the same commodity in hand, they must reveal their entire hand (e.g., by throwing the cards onto the middle, or the corner board if available) and call out "Corner on (the name of the commodity they are holding)!", ending the round.
 That player then earns points equal to the number value of the commodity they were holding.
-In deluxe editions of the game, the player with a full set of nine has to ring the bell instead of throwing their cards.
+In deluxe editions of the game, the player with a full set of nine has to ring the bell before revealing their hand.

 The first player to reach an agreed-upon point total wins the game.